lanceman2/Quickstream_dev/README.md

 output channels they will work with.

+### Shared buffers and Port

+Channels connect any number of output ports to one input port.
+There can only be one writing filter at a given channel level.
+If there is a "pass-though" channel, than there can a trailing "pass-through" writer at each "pass-though" level.
+The "pass-through" writer writes behind all the reading ports in the level above.

 ### Source

-A filter with no inputs is a source filter.
+A filter module with no inputs is a source filter.
 It may get "input" from something other than the stream, like a file, or a socket, but those kinds of inputs are external from the quickstream, that is they do not get any input from the quickstream buffering system.
 So in a more global sense they may not be sources with data input, but with respect to quickstream they are sources which have no data input.

 ### Sink

-A filter with no outputs is a sink filter.
+A filter module with no outputs is a sink filter.
 It may write "output" to something other than the stream, like a file, a socket, or display device, but those kinds of outputs are external from the quickstream, that is they do not read from quickstream buffering system using the quickstream API.
 In a more global sense that may not be sinks and they may produce output, but with respect to quickstream they are sinks and they produce no quickstream output channels.

 ## Interfaces